 Director: Richard B. Hayes, DDS, PhD, MPH

 Epidemiology is the study of the distribution and determinants of health-related states or events in specified populations and the application of this study to control health problems.
-In descriptive epidemiology, scientists make use of available data to identify health problems.
-In analytical epidemiology, scientists assess hypotheses about the association of risk factors with these problems.
 Epidemiology serves as the quantitative foundation for public health interventions and is a critical science for evidence-based medicine.
-The focus of the Division of Epidemiology, in the Department of Population Health, is to gain new understanding of the inter-relationship of genetic and environmental factors impacting on human health, providing the scientific basis for translation of this knowledge to public health action.
+The focus of the Division of Epidemiology, in the Department of Population Health, is to gain new understanding of the inter-relationship of genetic and environmental factors impacting on human health, providing the scientific basis for translation of this knowledge to public health action.p>

 The Division is located at 650 First Avenue (between 37 and 38 streets), Fifth Floor.